Final Fantasy X: A Masterful Journey

 Sphere Grid

-The Sphere Grid has to be the most streamlined and comprehensive method of progression I think to appear in a Final Fantasy game.
-Whilst it may lock the players into a set path early on, familiarizing and associating each party member a particular role, it does open up and provide for a sense of a multi-talented party.
-Unlike traditional RPGs it does away with traditional levels which provide the party progressive stat increases for each level they amass, instead providing the party with a currency of points and sphere, with points allowing the party member to move along the grid and the spheres the ability to unlock particular spheres that are adjacent to the party members current position or their current position.
+Final Fantasy, as a series, always shapes and shifts the ways in which it handles its progression, a big part of what goes hand in hand with its combat.
+A majority of mainline Final Fantasy games are turn-based, but it is their progression system that shapes the way in which you interact with the game's combat.
+Whether it is the flexibility of materia or the resource-driven magic of drawing, there are often many systems that underpin the expression and sense of flexibility offered by a Final Fantasy game.The Sphere Grid has to be the most streamlined and comprehensive method of progression, I think, to appear in a Final Fantasy game.
+Whilst it may lock the players into a set path early on, familiarizing them with and associating each party member with a particular role, it does open up and provide a sense of a multi-talented party.
+Unlike traditional RPGs, it does away with traditional levels, which provide the party progressive stat increases for each level they amass, instead providing the party with a currency of points and sphere, with points allowing the party member to move along the grid and the spheres the ability to unlock particular spheres that are adjacent to the party members current position or their current position.

-Where the flexibility comes into player, is later on in the game when you start to overlap and have the choice to start mastering skills another party member has acquired making you multi-specialized , and their is no real right or wrong way to go about this, and their are even unique spheres you can unlock later on that provide you the ability hop to another place on the grid or unlock a magic spell that another party member has already unlocked, and it gets you thinking, planning and tailoring the party to your play style and how you want each of them to work.
-Yes, they do have a default role and they'll operate pretty optimally within that role, but the more stat spheres that you unlock, also will lend themself to making that party member more effective in that field.
-If you want Yuna to use Black Magic, make sure you're increasing her magic which naturally you will be.
+Where the flexibility comes into player, is later on in the game when you start to overlap and have the choice to start mastering skills another party member has acquired making you multi-specialized, and their is no real right or wrong way to go about this, and their are even unique spheres you can unlock later on that provide you the ability hop to another place on the grid or unlock a magic spell that another party member has already unlocked, and it gets you thinking, planning and tailoring the party to your play style and how you want each of them to work.
+Yes, they do have a default role, and they'll operate pretty optimally within that role, but the more stat spheres that you unlock, also will lend themself to making that party member more effective in that field.
+If you want Yuna to use Black Magic, make sure you're increasing her magic, which you naturally will be.

 Item Management